Ruthvik94/spacex/README.md

 ## css

-css grid to position the items media query to adapt to different screen sizes react-bootstrap for card bootstrap to style
+css grid to position the items. media query to adapt to different screen sizes. react-bootstrap for card. bootstrap to style.

-## approch used
+## Approch used

 1. Functional components with component composition.
 2.  useEffect hook to control rendering of children.